talha-ashraf-brainx/document_scanner_kit/README.md

 > Plugin is under development right now.

-Flutter plugin thats scan documents with using MLKit for Android and VisionKit for iOS.
+Flutter plugin that scans documents with using MLKit for Android and VisionKit for iOS.

 ## Project Setup